anyafp/ece4960/_labs/lab3.md

 ### MATLAB Code

 Code was then written in MATLAB to fetch data from the Arduino.
 The file ```readData_INT_Canvas.m``` on Canvas handled most of the work related to generating the sound (chirp) for the microphone to pick up and reading and converting the values to be read from the serial port of the Arduino.
 What was left to do was perform Fourier analysis on the data so that we could analyze what was going on.

+In order to do so, the simplest way to do so is to use MATLAB's [fft function](https://www.mathworks.com/help/matlab/ref/fft.html?s_tid=mwa_osa_a).
+In order to use this fft function well, it was in our best interest to follow the format of the examples MATLAB gave to use their function.
+The example that we references was the noisy signal example.
+But it was also important to understand what was going on in this example.

+There are several variables that are important when calculating the fast fourier transform.
+We first obtained the length of the signal (length of dataDouble) which is the number of data points obtained from the Arduino.
+We then computed the sampling frequency by taking the length of the signal and dividing it by the time duration of reading the signal.
+Sampling frequency is the number of samples per second.
+The sampling period (1/Fs) was obtained along with the